prysme01/DotMatrixDisplay/README.md

 # DotMatrixDisplay

-Display messages to a DOT Matrix Display.
+Display messages to a DOT Matrix LED Display.
+Message are sent to a MQTT server from any other application, the ESP8266 is subscribing to the channel and display messages depending on few parameters (animation, intensity, ...)

+###### My use case
-I use it to print usefull messages from my home automation solution (jeedom).
+Displaying messages in the living room from my home automation solution (jeedom).

 ### Prerequisites

 * ESP8266 (mine is Wemos D1 NodeMcu  ESP12F)
 * DOT Matrix based on MAX7219
 * OLED display (SSD1306 and SH1106 based 128x64 pixel) - optional
+* MQTT server somewhere - preferred on your LAN for privacy
 * Temperature sensor DS18B20 - optional
 * Light sensor GL5516 - optional

 ### Features
-* Display message by using simple http remote command (GET URL)
+* Display message from a MQTT server
 * NTP client for date and time
 * Temperature measurement
 * LED matrix dimming based on light sensor